OptimalSlope/manual/_pages/Tutorials/Workflow.md

   <img src="{{ '/assets/datamine-import/datamine-import-step-07.png' | relative_url }}" alt="Imported block model displayed in Datamine">
 </p>

-Save the imported Datamine block model as:
+Save the imported Datamine block model with a clear name.
+In this tutorial, the suggested example name is:

 ```text
 Block_Model_XYZ
 ```

+You may use another valid Datamine file name, as long as you can clearly identify it later as the base block model.

 #### 5. Import the OptimalSlope slope-angle model